What Is The Best Bedside Commode Cleaner ?

 Do not put bleach into the bucket water, before your loved one uses the commode !!!

 A mistake that a lot of people make is to add bleach, or other chemical cleaners, to the water they put in the commode.

-You shouldn’t do this as bleach and urine combine to make chlorine gas, which is bad for the lungs.
+You shouldn’t do this, as bleach and urine combine to make chlorine gas, which is bad for the lungs.

 Secondly, if the bleach splashes up onto your loved one’s private parts as they are using the commode, it can cause skin irritations.

-Cleaning a bedside commode
+How to clean a bedside commode ?

 Are you wearing the right gear as a caregiver ?